unionai-oss/unionml/docs/source/index.md

 > Is it possible to define a standard set of functions/methods for machine learning that can be
 > reused in many different contexts, from model training to prediction?

-It aims to unify the ever-evolving ecosystem of machine learning and data tools into a single interface for expressing microservices as Python functions.
+UnionML aims to unify the ever-evolving ecosystem of machine learning and data tools into a single interface for expressing microservices as Python functions.

 You can create _UnionML Apps_ by defining a few core methods that are automatically bundled into